Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 If you graduate with a master’s degree in substance use disorders, you are coming out with qualifications that can land you in some of the highest-level jobs in the field.
 You can expect your compensation to reflect that status.

-According to 2023 data from the Bureau of Labor Statistics (BLS), the top ten percent of counseling jobs paid an average salary of more than $89,920.
+According to 2024 data from the Bureau of Labor Statistics (BLS), the top ten percent of substance abuse counseling jobs paid an average salary of more than $89,920.

-How Addiction Counseling Master’s Degrees Prepare You for Leadership Roles in Substance Abuse Treatment
+How Master’s Degrees Prepare You for Leadership Roles

 And you’ll quickly notice that there are no master’s degree programs that fall under the substance use disorder or substance abuse headings.
 The most common title is simply MS/MA in Addiction Counseling.